-I spent nearly two months island-hopping the Canaries, spending most of my time discovering its many trails.
-While I missed the chance to visit some islands — I’ll be back for you, El Hierro! — I got to sample much of what the Canaries have to offer walkers.
+I went island-hopping the Canaries for nearly two months, spending most of my time discovering its many hiking trails.
+While I missed the chance to visit some islands — I’ll be back for you, El Hierro! — I got to sample a lot of what the Canaries have to offer walkers.

-If you’re specifically planning a hiking holiday, I can recommend the islands of La Palma and La Gomera, as they have less development and a lot of varied trails.
-That said, it’s clear there are great hikes all over the Canaries.
+If you’re specifically planning a hiking holiday, I can recommend the islands of La Palma and La Gomera, as they have a lot of varied trails and much less urban or tourism development.
+However, there are great hikes all over the Canaries.

-To inspire you, here are some of the best hikes I’ve done, along with links to more details.
+To inspire you, here are some of the best hikes I’ve done.

 1. Taganana to Tamadite, Tenerife